Iceland travel advice

 Taxis

-Taxis are safe and available in main cities and populated areas.
+Taxis are available in main cities and populated areas.

 Air travel